 You’ll find tamales in restaurants and small street side carts all around the city.
 Enjoy with some freshly squeezed juice or some powerful Colombian coffee – or make things easy and go for both!

 Latin America has some outstanding displays of street art, and Colombia stands strong as one of the best.
 Bogota itself boasts the biggest graffiti scene in the country and artists from around the world flock here to leave their colourful marks.

 While there are several walking tours you can take part in while visiting the city, if you only have time for one, make it the graffiti tour.
 The guides are well versed in street art culture and have a vast amount of knowledge regarding the local scene.
 You’ll not only see some brilliant works around central Bogota but also learn the stories behind some of the pieces – both artistic and profoundly political.

 It’s a popular tour, so we definitely recommend booking ahead, as it does fill up!

 Grab a quick snack

-Just a little bonus tip if you opt for the graffiti tour.
+Just a little bonus tip if you opt for the graffiti tour, you’ve gotta make the most of your day in Bogota after all.
 At the end of the tour, you’ll be on a street with a little restaurant with a window on the sidewalk.
 This window sells these delicious cheese pancakes that make for a perfect snack before heading on to your next activity!

 Take in some Great Views of Bogota